Almat36/Fractal-Dimension-of-Star-Clusters/README.md

 Calculating fractal dimension of star cluster

-if you have distribution of stars in star cluster as a given their position.
+if you have positional distribution of star cluster:

 Step 1: CutJR